 The Wesley Chapel Montessori School strives to provide quality care and education to the students.
 The school adheres to the ratios set forth by The Florida Department of Children and Families.
 For our Young Children’s Program the state ratio is 1:6 with no more than 24 children during the learning periods and during nap.
 Our Pre-Primary classrooms state ratio is 1:15, with no more than 27 children in a classroom.
 Our VPK classroom state ratio is 1:11 with no more than 20 children in the classroom during VPK hours.

-• Signed Permission for Food Activities and Special Occasions
+- Signed Permission for Food Consumption and Participation

-• A non-refundable Registration fee of $300 per school year is due at the time of enrollment.
+- Payment of the annual non-refundable Registration fee of $300 due at the time of enrollment.
 Sibling registration is discounted to $150.

-Continued enrollment at The Wesley Chapel Montessori School is contingent upon the parent’s, emergency contacts and child’s adherence to the policies and procedures of The Wesley Chapel Montessori School as outlined in this handbook including, but not limited to, timely payment.
+Continued enrollment at The Wesley Chapel Montessori School is contingent upon the parent’s, emergency contacts, and child’s adherence to the policies and procedures of The Wesley Chapel Montessori School as outlined in the 2020-2021 Parent handbook and the Pandemic Handbook including, but not limited to, timely payment.

 Important: Should a student be involved in a child custody case, we require a copy of the legal document specifying the custody arrangement.
 In cases of unauthorized pick up situations, teachers are instructed to maintain the safety of the child and themselves as a priority.
 In case of such events, the custodial parent will be notified immediately.

 WCMS offers a Summer Program in which children participate in many activities and events that are not only enjoyable but enriching.
 The Summer Program is a relaxed extension of our academic year.
 The focus is to enrich the child’s experiences with nature and the world at large.
-Tuition for the summer program is the same as the school year but pro-rated for the weeks the child attends and must be paid for either two or four weeks at a time.
+Tuition for the summer program is the same as the school year but pro-rated for the weeks the child attends and must continue to be paid for on a monthly bases.

 Termination of Enrollment

 Children are not permitted to bring in toys or electronics such as but not limited to stuffed toys, dolls, handheld games, iPad or tablets from home unless specifically requested by the classroom teacher to use as part of the curriculum.
 Parent are responsible for enforcing this policy with their child.
+Parents will be asked to take any toys or electronics from the child before entering the building.
 This policy is to prevent the risk of damage, loss, and sharing issues of personal belongings.
 The Wesley Chapel Montessori is not responsible for any lost or stolen toys or electronics brought from home, even if they are placed in the front office.

 Withdrawal from School

-Two weeks written notice is required when withdrawing a child for any reason.
+30 days written notice is required when withdrawing a child for any reason.
 If the proper notice is not given, and your child’s tuition is deducted using our recurring payment option, tuition will not be refunded once charged to your account.
+Refunds will not be issued for previous payment of tuition or registration fee.
 Parents who wish to change their child’s days or times of enrollment at The Wesley Chapel Montessori School must submit a request to do so two weeks in advance of the proposed change.
-The Center Director will notify the parents if the new schedule is available.
+The school’s Director will notify the parents if the new schedule is available.
 A schedule change will not be considered to be final until a new fee agreement is signed.
 If the requested schedule is not available, parents may choose to continue with the current schedule until the requested schedule becomes available.